Quickstart

 - Click Save Test

-You can use our AI-powered test generator to automatically create test procedures based on your acceptance criteria.
-Look for the Generate Tests button on the SOW Item page.
+You can use our AI-powered test generator to automatically create tests based on your criterion.
+Look for the Generate Tests button on the task item page.

-Once your SOW and tests are complete, you can export them in various formats for sharing and formal approval.
+Once your SOW and tests are complete, you can export them in various formats and maintain version control for future changes.

 - From the SOW page, click Export